Sandeshpk21/Driver_Monitoring_system/README.md

 # Driver Monitoring System - Web Application

 A real-time driver monitoring system that detects drowsiness and distraction using computer vision and AI.
-Built with FastAPI (backend) and React (frontend).
+Built with FastAPI (backend), React (frontend) and SQLite (Database).

 ## Features